ClementAcher/WebsiteMonitoring/README.md

 python core.py
 ```

-**Note that the terminal window must be big enough to get the app running.**
+**Note that the terminal window must be large enough to get the app running.**

 Once the program is running, you can navigate through the widgets using `TAB` and `TAB+SHIFT`, selecting things using `ENTER` and open the menu of the main form using `CTRL+X`.